 Bollington Health & Leisure - Serving the Community for over 40 Years

 Bollington Health & Leisure will celebrate its 40th year of operation this year in 2017.
-A well known and successful community facility, not many people realise that it operates as an independent charity and limited company by guarantee and is managed by a volunteer Board of Management who meet twice a month with assets controlled by a volunteer Board of Trustees/directors who meet quarterly .
-Both boards are comprised of 8 people , 4 of whom are common to both boards.
+A well-known and successful community facility, not many people realise that it operates as an independent charity and limited company by guarantee and is managed by a volunteer Board of Management who meet once a month with assets controlled by a volunteer Board of Trustees/Directors who meet quarterly.
+Both boards are comprised of 8 people, 4 of whom are common to both boards.
 How the Centre came to be organised in this way is an intriguing story.

 All went well, designs were drawn up and sufficient funds were raised to build the swimming pool.
 With a large proportion of the people of Bollington and the surrounding area having contributed money, time and expertise, the new facility would truly be ‘Built by the Community, for the Community’.